geerteltink/geert.elt.ink/src/content/notes/2016-02-07-zend-expressive-console-cli-commands.md

 ---
-title: 'zend-expressive console cli commands'
+title: "zend-expressive console cli commands"
-description: 'Use Symfony console for your zend-expressive console commands.'
+description: "Use Symfony console for your zend-expressive console commands."
-slug: zend-expressive-console-cli-commands
+slug: "zend-expressive-console-cli-commands"
-pubDate: 2016-02-07
+pubDate: "2016-02-07"
 tags:
-  - Zend Expressive
+  - "zend-expressive"
-  - console
+  - "console"
-  - cli
+  - "cli"
 ---

 zend-expressive does not come out of the box with a console for handling cli commands.
 However with minimal effort you can add this and make full use of the container and its dependencies.